-There are countless tools out there to help you monitor and manage the users and programs within your system, so you can prevent attackers from striking.
+There are countless tools out there to help you monitor and manage the users and programs within your system, so you can prevent ransomeware attackers from striking.
 I’ve rounded up some of the best anti-ransomware tools out there to help you avoid sifting through the noise.
 My favorites are Security Event Manager or Patch Manager—each tool has its own focus, but both address crucial aspects of ransomware prevention.

 What Is a Ransomware Attack?

 Ransomware encrypts files and presents companies with a mountain of meaningless text, paralyzing their ability to access the critical information they need to operate successfully.
-While these attacks are nothing new, they’re growing in popularity as cybercriminals develop more ways to bypass antivirus programs and manipulate their way into your system.
+While these attacks are nothing new, they’re growing in popularity as cybercriminals develop more ways to bypass antivirus software and manipulate their way into your system.

 IT pros who want to protect their company’s information and avoid paying thousands of dollars in ransom should consider implementing ransomware protection software.